BipartisanFreeMasons/Homeless-Vet-Community/README.md

 * "After the start of the Iraq War, there is a growing burden of Mental-Illness, particularly; Post Traumatic Stress Disorder (PTSD)," said Dr. Seal.
 "They will require increased allocation of resources for better detection and early intervention to prevent cases of permanent strands of further, more indepth and severe; Chronic Mental-Illness, which threatens individual vets, their families, and communities."

 ### Afghanistan War on Terror : [2001]
-* [1.6 Million]: more than 1.6 million U.S. soldiers have served, many of whom have been exposed to atleast one or both of the following triggers that are the underlining cause of returning vets' mental illnesses:
+[1.6 Million]: more than 1.6 million U.S. soldiers have served, many of whom have been exposed to atleast one or both of the following triggers that are the underlining cause of returning vets' mental illnesses:
-### (Prolonged Combat)
+* (Prolonged Combat)
-### (Multiple Tours of Duty)
+* (Multiple Tours of Duty)

+# Iraq War --- (March of 2003) [Compiling Further Research]
+* THE PRIOR STUDY FOUND: the diagnoses of Mental-Health Disorders, especially Post Traumatic Stress, increased sharply after the war's hastened onset.
+(2003) Those who visited Department Health Centers in 2004; [14.6 percent] were diagnosed with a mental disorder.
+After 4 years, diagnoses among those same veterans had risen to nearly [28 percent].

 ## Mental-Health Recovery for Homeless Veterans